TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 /opt/libre-bib/bin/import-txt-2-lo.php -c
 Verbose is on.
 Backup is on.
-UseRemote is on.
-UseLib is on.
 .
 Processed 292 lines.
 [263]
 Inserted 31 records.
 [264]
 /opt/libre-bib/bin/convert-lo-2-bib.php -c
 Verbose is on.
 Backup is on.
-UseRemote is on.
-UseLib is on.

 Processed: 31 [221]
 date +%F_%T >status/import-lo.date